jonmartin721/living-story-world/README.md

 ### Get Started

-1. **Configure API Keys** — Click Settings to add your API keys.
-The app will guide you through provider options including free tiers
+1. **Setup Wizard** — On first launch, a guided setup wizard helps you configure API keys and select providers (free options available)
-2. **Create a World** — Use the "New World" button or try "Random World" for instant generation
+2. **Create a World** — Use "New World" to design your own, or try "Random World" for instant generation with pre-filled lore
-3. **Generate Chapters** — Select your world and click "Generate Chapter" to continue the story with real-time progress
+3. **Generate Chapters** — Click "Generate Next Chapter" to continue the story with real-time progress indicators
-4. **Customize Settings** — Adjust narrative presets, visual styles, and memory fields for each world

-The web interface provides:
-- Multi-world management and navigation
-- Real-time chapter generation with progress streaming
-- Illustrated chapter viewer in card layout
-- Image regeneration on demand
-- World configuration and API settings
+4. **Make Choices** — When presented with story choices, select one and lock it in to influence the narrative direction

+The web interface provides full world management, chapter generation with live progress, and comprehensive settings.
+Access the setup wizard anytime via Console → "Start Setup Wizard".

 ---